timothyszocinski/AweGNN/README.md

 your model to be located if the --save option is used.

---validation; Uses the last 15% of the samples of the training set as the test set and the remaining samples are the training set.
+--validation; Uses the last 15% of the samples of the training set as the test set and the remaining training samples as the training set.